 The first step is to talk with your child's teacher or the SENCO.
 This may be at a parents' evening, a support plan meeting (including an Early Help Assessment (EHA) planning meeting) or a review.
 You can ask for a written copy of any support plan in place for your child.

-If your child has an Education, Health and Care plan it must set out the support and resources that must be provided.
+If your child has an Education, Health and Care plan or a Statement of Special Educational Need it must set out the support and resources that must be provided.

 Where can I get further information, advice or support?